bxparks/AceWire/README.md

 The `requestFrom()` and `read()` methods should look familiar to those who have used the `TwoWire` class from `<Wire.h>`.

-The `endRequest()` method is new.
-It is a no-op function for `TwoWireInterface` because it assumes that the underlying implementations use a receive buffer, so all the work was already done in the `requestFrom()` method.
-However, the `SimpleWireInterface` and `SimpleWireFastInterface` implementations do not use a buffer.
-They extract the data stream directly from the I2C bus using `digitalRead()` or `digitalReadFast()` methods.
-So the `endRequest()` method must be called by the `MyClass` calling class, so that the I2C "stop" condition can be sent to the device according to the I2C specification.

-To be compatible with both types of implementations (ones with a receive buffer and ones without), the calling code must pair each `requestFrom()` call with a matching call to `endRequest()` at the end of the transaction.

 The `SEND_STOP` boolean flag indicates whether the I2C master will send a "stop" condition after reading the required number of bytes.
 Usually it is a good idea